 Unfortunately, most of our lives have been touched by divorce.
 You may be a child of divorce, or you may have friends or relatives that have gone through a divorce.
 Or, you may know a little something about divorce as it's often a hot news topic.

 If divorcing parents can't agree on custody issues, they'll end up in court, where a judge will make custody decisions based on the "child's best interests."
+(Cal.
+Fam.
+Code § 3011.)

 For a complete description of the "best interests of the child" standard, see Child Custody in California: Best Interests of the Child.

 "Legal custody" is the right to make major decisions about a child's welfare, health, and education.
 Examples of these types of decisions include:

 Under California law, "joint legal custody" means that both parents share the right and responsibility to make decisions relating to the health, education, and welfare of a child.
 (Cal.
 Fam.
 Code § 3003.)
 Joint legal custody is very common in California.
 The fact that parents share joint legal custody, however, does not necessarily mean they will share joint physical custody.
 (Cal.
 Fam.
 Code § 3085.)